port-labs/port-docs/docs/build-your-software-catalog/sync-data-to-catalog/aws/aws.md

 The `config.json` file is how you specify the exact resources you want to export from your AWS account, and also which entities and which properties in Port, you want to fill in with data.

-Here is an example snippet of the `config.json` file which demonstrates the ETL process for getting `Lambda Functions` data from the account into the software catalog:
+Here is an example snippet of the `config.json` file which demonstrates the ETL process for getting `lambda functions` data from the account into the software catalog:

 ```json showLineNumbers
 {